 These agencies will also typically provide career placement upon graduation from training.

-Be sure to understand whether or not it is required of you to work directly for them if you agree to receive the training, and for how long you would be expected to work for them
+Be sure to understand whether or not it is required to work directly for them if you agree to receive the training.
+Also understand how long you would be expected to work for them.

 Here is a short list of other organizations offering free training to become a home health aide: